ghywel/placego/README.md

-- **Extensible.** The hook doesn't know or care what the shader does with the frames it's given -- motion compensation is one use, but temporal denoising, custom deinterlacing, or anything else that needs "this frame vs. the last one (or several)" fits the same interface.
+- **Extensible.** The hook doesn't know or care what the shader does with the frames it's given -- motion compensation is one use, but temporal denoising, custom deinterlacing, or anything else that needs "this frame against the last one (or several)" fits the same interface.

 ## Costs and limitations

-- **Requires a patched libplacebo.** This isn't merged upstream (yet -- see below), so you're building against a patched library, not a stock release.
+- **Requires a patched libplacebo.** This isn't merged upstream, so you are building against a patched library, not a stock release.
+  [BUILDANDUSAGE.md](BUILDANDUSAGE.md) is the build guide for Linux, Windows and macOS, and the three build scripts in this directory do it end to end.
 - **A fixed window per hook, not padded.** A hook's frame count is fixed for its lifetime (however many `FRAME<n>` names its own GLSL binds) and the renderer only ever fires it with *exactly* that many real frames --